Quiet True HEPA filtration that cuts airborne dust-mite allergens overnight with modest filter and running costs.

 Quick comparison

-Room size fit is based on manufacturer guidance and independent testing norms.
-If you keep doors open or ceilings are high, size up.
+Room-size guidance is based on manufacturer ratings and common testing norms.
+If you keep doors open or have high ceilings, consider sizing up.

 We may earn a small referral fee if you buy through our links—at no extra cost to you.
 It helps us keep publishing practical, science-based guides for allergy-prone homes.